ktomk/pipelines/doc/DEVELOPMENT.md

     Just note that the composer.lock file should be written with the pinned composer version.

-Currently the `composer.lock` targets a PHP 7.4 system with Phpunit 9 for development.
+Currently, the `composer.lock` targets a PHP 7.4 system with Phpunit 9 for development.
 It should be similar for PHP 8.0.

 ??? note "Xdebug 3 Support"
-    [Xdebug 3.0.0][XDEBUG] \[XDEBUG] is supported but _may_ make some tests, especially the PHPT tests, fail (segmentation faults).
-If so then check you have got the latest Xdebug 3 version.
-As a fall-back Xdebug 2 can be used for any PHP version below PHP 8.0.
+    [Xdebug 3.0.0][XDEBUG] \[XDEBUG] is supported but _may_ make some tests, especially the PHPT tests, fail (segmentation faults.)
+If so, then check you have got the latest Xdebug 3 version.
+As a fall-back, Xdebug 2 can be used for any PHP version below PHP 8.0.
     See [Supported Versions and Compatibility](https://xdebug.org/docs/compat)
     also [for older Xdebug and PHP versions](https://2.xdebug.org/docs/compat) .

 After checkout run `composer install` to bootstrap and `composer ci` for the local CI.
-It will also run pipelines pipelines, so docker is required, the shell tests require bash.
+It will also run Pipelines' pipelines, so docker is required, the shell tests require bash.
 Use `composer run-script --list` to get a list of all composer scripts.

-`composer ci` should run through after checkout and before committing any changes. while developing, `composer dev` is a good intermediate.
+`composer ci` should run through after a checkout and before committing any changes. while developing, `composer dev` is a good intermediate.

 ??? tip "PHP Backwards Compatibility"
-    Even the pipelines project accepts issues/PRs with pseudo-code, when it is about concrete PHP code, the requirement is that it is (backwards) compatible with **PHP 5.3.3** (released Jul 2010).
+    Even the Pipelines project accepts issues/PRs with pseudocode;
+    when it is about concrete PHP code, the requirement is that it is (backwards) compatible with **PHP 5.3.3** (released Jul 2010.)
 This is not a common requirement and the `pipelines` project tries to offer support even in local development (like running the phpunit tests under the minimum version as a custom pipeline).
 If you use [Phpstorm][PHPSTORM] \[PHPSTORM] enable the [PHP 5.3 language level](https://www.jetbrains.com/help/phpstorm/php.html) for your
     cloned `pipelines` project.
-This helps preventing falling into new language syntax unnoticed.
+This helps to prevent falling into backwards incompatible language syntax unnoticed.

     In any case don't fear, this is normally easy to sort-out.
 Just leave a comment in case things didn't work for you out of the box and share the PHP version in use.

-## Support of Different PHP Versions
+## Support for Different PHP Versions

 While `pipelines` runs and builds on PHP 5.3.3+, the PHP version when developing `pipelines` may differ.

-Please see the following table for a break-down based on PHP versions incl. remarks:
+Please refer to the following table for a break-down based on PHP versions incl. remarks:

 | CAPABILITY   | 5.3 | 5.4 | 5.5 | 5.6 | 7.0 | 7.1 | 7.2 | 7.3 | 7.4 | 8.0 | 8.1 |